 The accompanying Schedule of Expenditures of Federal Awards and State Financial Assistance presents the activity of all federal and state financial award programs of the Central Florida Regional Planning Council.
 The information in this Schedule is presented in accordance with the requirements of 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-The Council reporting entity is defined in Note A to the Council's basic financial statements for the year ended September 30, 2019.
-All federal financial awards and state financial awards and state financial assistance received directly from federal and state agencies, as well as federal financial awards and state financial awards and state financial assistance passed through other government agencies, are included in the schedule.
+The Council reporting entity is defined in Note A to the Council's basic financial statements for the year ended September 30, 2020.
+All federal financial awards and state financial assistance passed through other government agencies, are included in the schedule.